JrVerbiest/jrverbiest.github.io/README.md

     Machine Learning @ the Extreme Edge (ML@E2dge) looks at how a developer  can use (tiny) machine learning in the development of accurate,  energy-efficient and intelligent (wireless) embedded (sensor) devices.
 A machine learning model (regression) will be developed and optimised.
 A  model that can be deployed on a sensor-based system: edge or end-point  device.
 In the project, we selected a healthcare application as a use  case: the estimation of spatiotemporal gait parameters.

+    This research is supported by the Karel de Grote University of Applied Sciences and Arts through funding by the Flemish government specifically allocated to practice-based research at universities of applied sciences.

     🔨 Software & hardware tools: Python (pandas, NumPy, SciPy), scikit-learn, TensorFlow, TensorFlow Lite, Keras, Weights & Biases (MLOps platform), Edge Impulse Development Studio, IMU sensors (Xsens DOT and MTw Awinda).